Staffing & Call Routing

 Wells dispatchers are certified as "certified terminal operators" by the Maine Criminal Justice Academy and also must certify in Emergency Telecommunications, Emergency Medical, and Fire Dispatching.
 These classes follow a strict program that allows our dispatchers to walk a patient through medical care such as CPR, childbirth, and other instructions for things such as chest pain or trauma incidents; these are state mandated certifications.
 Our dispatchers are required to undergo mandatory continuing education requirements and maintain a Maine EMS license.

 Routine business calls should be made to 207-646-9354.
-Our center director is Captain Kevin Chabot
+Our center leadership is Dispatch Supervisor Aaron Stewart and the Director is Captain Kevin Chabot